maxhoesel-ansible/ansible-collection-smallstep/roles/step_cli/README.md

 ##### `step_cli_executable`
 - What to name and where to put the `step-cli` executable that will be installed by this role
-- Can be an absolute path (make sure that the parent directory is in $PATH) or a filename
+- Can be an absolute path (make sure that the parent directory is in $PATH and has correct SELinux policies set, if applicable) or a filename
 - If this executable is not found and `step_cli_executable` is a **path**, the executable will be installed there
 - If this executable is not found and  `step_cli_executable` is a **name**, the executable will be installed at `step_cli_install_dir` with the given name
 - Default: `step-cli`